Table of Contents

 Amazon A/C 15,000 Personal a/c – Dr. the receiver

 To Cash A/C 15,000 Real a/c – Cr. what goes out

-In the above transaction cash is capital nature and balance sheet item so it will be treated under Real account.
-Amazon relate to the financing item so treated with Personal account.
+In the above transaction cash is capital nature and balance sheet item so it will be treated under the Real account.
+Amazon relates to the financing item so treated with Personal account.